Did you know we are actively engaged in parts of a sales funnel every time we buy a product? Actually, even before we buy?

 As explained above, this is what you need at this stage, the Traffic Stage:

-Some examples of the most popular traffic sources are Facebook Ads, Google AdWords, LinkedIn posts, Quora, guest posts, podcasts, YouTube videos, etc...
-All of these traffic sources we can run and manage for you too!
+Some examples of the most popular Traffic Sources are Facebook Ads, Google AdWords, LinkedIn posts, Quora, guest posts, podcasts, YouTube videos, etc...
+We can run and manage these traffic sources for you, too!

 Parts of a Sales Funnel: Putting It All Together